Featured Golf Course

 Today

-The Lake Worth Beach Golf Club includes an 18-hole, par-70 golf course featuring four sets of tees playing from 4,200 to 6,100 yards.
+The Lake Worth Beach Golf Club includes an 18-hole, par-71 golf course featuring five sets of tees playing from 4,100 to 6,000 yards.
 The course is comprised of a unique old Florida design along 1.2 miles of the Intracoastal Waterway.
+It’s vintage South Palm Beach charm comes from the mature Banyan and other indigenous trees with interesting doglegs and very player friendly design.

 Local Knowledge